levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Before we begin
 ***************

-The following help is written both for libBioLCCC and pyteomics.biolccc.
+The following help is written both for pyteomics.biolccc and underlying libBioLCCC library, written in C++.
 The only difference between two these packages lies in the syntax of commands.
 That is why we supply code snippets both for C++ and Python.
 Here is an example:

 .. list-table:: Example of a code snippet
    :widths: 40 40